 Which Best Describes the Berlin Airlift?

 Conclusion

-The Berlin Airlift was a remarkable feat of logistics and determination.
-It not only saved the people of West Berlin from starvation but also showcased the unwavering commitment of the Western Allies to protect democracy and freedom.
+The Berlin airlift is one of the most outstanding examples of great organizational accomplishment under pressure.
+It not only helped feed the West Berlin main residents to avoid hunger but also demonstrated the will of the Western Allies to defend democracy and freedom.

+Which Best Describes the Berlin Airlift?